OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 Lems Boulder Boots

-Therefore, it’s important to find a pair of barefoot hiking shoes that fit snugly, without being too tight, to ensure a comfortable and safe hiking experience.
+It’s essential to choose barefoot hiking shoes that fit closely but comfortably to ensure a pleasant and safe hiking experience.

 6. Weight